Formation (song): Controversy

-Impact and legacy
+Legacy

 Race and politics

-Upon its release, "Formation" dominated public conversation and ignited discussions on the topics of culture, racism and politics.
-Many academic syllabi, think pieces, ideological debates and analyses were published that were triggered by the release of the song.
+Upon its release, "Formation" dominated public conversation and ignited discussions on the topics of culture, racism, and politics.
+Many academic syllabuses, think pieces, ideological debates, and analyses were published in response to the song.
 Puja Patel, editor-in-chief of Pitchfork, wrote that the song was "an awakening for a country in crisis" at first, and it has since evolved to "live on as a reminder of the slow, persistent, daily work of organizing and the power of resilience and protest".
-The song garnered attention for the Black Lives Matter movement and raised awareness for issues facing black people before the 2016 US presidential election.
-Charles Hughes, professor and director of the Memphis Center at Rhodes College, said that music was one of the strongest influences on the 2016 presidential election and that "Formation" had the greatest influence of all songs.
-Hughes described the song as "invoking movement" and reminding listeners of the role of women in the Black Lives Matter movement.
-In Michael Moore in TrumpLand, American filmmaker Michael Moore said that Beyoncé's performance of "Formation" at the Super Bowl was the breaking point of the shifting gender balance in American society, at which straight white men realized they were losing their power to women.
-The song forced Americans to address topics in American history, such as the Black Power movement, the Black Panther Party and Malcolm X, which had largely been excluded from history books and public school syllabi.
-The song also reclaimed the images of both the Black Lives Matter movement and Black Panther Party, which some Americans had associated with terrorism instead of liberation.
+Marquita Gammage wrote that the song forced Americans to address topics in American history that had largely been excluded from history books and public school syllabuses, such as the Black Power movement, the Black Panther Party, and Malcolm X. According to Kinitra D. Brooks, the song reclaimed the images of both the Black Lives Matter movement and Black Panther Party, which some Americans had associated with terrorism rather than liberation.
 Describing the song as "revolutionary", Riché Richardson wrote that it "unsettled the prevailing national fantasies of a post-racial America" and challenged listeners to envisage a future nation that is more inclusive of race, sexuality, and gender.